khaliddestiawan/Product-Exclusive-Prediction/README.md

 - The analysis reveals the top 5 most expensive brands based on the average price of their products.
 Dyson takes the lead with an average price of `$436.50`, followed by ReFa at `$223.33`, LightStim at `$209.00`, Jillian Dempsey at `$195.00`, and NuFACE at `$184.15`.

+this information about business insight will be proceeded for further Dashboarding Project

 ## Feature Selection:

 ## Model Development: